osmagul/Project-2/README.md

 Then, we wrote functions for initializing parameters, for Log-likelihood and e/mstep.
 Finally, we summarize our solution to the result function and call it.

-Code.ipynb - main notebook with implementation inside dataset.txt - text input
+Code.ipynb - main notebook with implementation inside;
+dataset.txt - text input;
-stopwords.dic - downloaded from web basic stopwords list
+stopwords.dic - downloaded from web basic stopwords list;
-results: dictionary.dic, docTopicDistribution.txt, topicWordDistribution.txt
+results: dictionary.dic, docTopicDistribution.txt, topicWordDistribution.txt.